 If your homebuyer report discovers damage in the house, you could either have the chance to negotiate a lower price than you agreed on, or you could walk away from the sale, avoiding expensive repair bills.

-A RICS building survey for the average UK property can cost around £800, though can be as cheap as £630 and as expensive as £1,200.
+A RICS structural survey for the average UK property can cost around £800, though can be as cheap as £630 and as expensive as £1,200.
 A building survey is the most comprehensive survey out of all survey types as it will provide an in-depth examination of the structure and condition of the home.
 The cost will therefore range depending on the property and your particular requirements.
 Our research found RICS Building Surveys for as low as £525 for the cheapest properties, up to £2,500 for the most expensive.

 Like all surveys, the cost will come down to the cost of the property, and the amount of time spent surveying the home.
 For that reason many surveyors will charge per hour instead of a flat rate for the report.